mikeizbicki/ucr-cs100/textbook/using-bash/file-permission/README.md

 ###chmod - modify file access rights
 Use this command to change file's permission which is created by owner.
 Just simply type `chmod 600 file`

 The 600 is the file's permission setting.
-As mentioned before, the machine thinks the permission settings as a series of bits.
+As we are pointing out above, the machine thinks the permission settings as a series of bits.

 ![screenshot-sjin010 tango-18 -hw4-1](https://cloud.githubusercontent.com/assets/9039778/5392292/580b3f04-80d9-11e4-85ea-723411b89cc6.png)